 The appeal/protest must be received within ten (10) business days after the Respondent receives notice of the contract award, or the appeal/protest will not be considered.
 All protests shall be in writing, submitted to the Compliance Officer, who shall issue a written decision on the matter.
 The Compliance Officer may, at his/her discretion, suspend the procurement pending resolution of the protest if the facts presented so warrant.
 The Respondent will receive written acknowledgement of receipt of the appeal/protest within five (5) business days of its receipt, noting the day the appeal/protest was received.
 Any appeal/protest regarding the funding decision made by IHCDA will be examined and acted upon by the Compliance Officer within thirty (30) days of its receipt.

-FEDERAL REQUIREMENTS

-Respondent agrees to comply with the following federal regulations:

-N/A

 RFQ TERMS AND CONDITIONS